 There are some situations when you should let us know about payments you have made for your drugs.
 In these cases, you are not asking us for payment.
 Instead, you are telling us about your

-Here is one situation when you should send us copies of receipts to let us know about payments you have made for your drugs:
+Here are two situations when you should send us copies of receipts to let us know about payments you have made for your drugs: